yoshioterada/MicroProfile-on-Azure-App-Service/deploy-microprofile-helidon-java-app-with-maven-plugin.md

 ---
-title: Deploy a Helidon Web App to Azure App Service on Linux
+title: Deploy a Helidon Web App to Azure App Service with Maven
 description: Learn how to deploy a Helidon App to App Service on Linux using the Maven Plugin for Azure Web App.
 services: app-service
 documentationcenter: java